ReferenceType/StandardNetworkLibrary/README.md

     client1.OnUdpMessageReceived += (message) => ..

 ```
+## P2P Remarks
+- Relay and lobby servers only uses MessageEnvelope and staticly serialized internal message types to communicate and provide functionalities, Therefore any Room client or Relay client, independent of what type of serialization they use, can acces and use all functionalities simultaneously.
+- Peers with different serialization protocols can talk with each other.
+They can send MessageEnvelope and Raw bytes without a problem.
+Understanding which protocol peer uses should be defined in application which is up to the user.
+Hence their serialized inner messages can be deserialized from envelope payload bytes accordingly.

 # Cyber Security
 All secure TCP variants are implementing standard SSL socket with TLS authentication/validation.